isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 ### **Returning to Singapore**

-#### 14. I have travelled to Hong Kong under the travel bubble arrangement and intend to return to Singapore after my stay.
+#### 14. I have travelled to Hong Kong under the ATB arrangement and intend to return to Singapore after my stay.
 What are the requirements I need to meet to return to Singapore?

 Short-term visitors are required to apply for an Air Travel Pass to seek entry into Singapore.
 Please refer [here](/hongkong/atp/requirements-and-process) for information on the Air Travel Pass.
-Note that short-term visitors are only allowed to travel to Singapore on a flight designated by the Singapore Government and Hong Kong Government.
+Note that short-term visitors are only allowed to travel to Singapore on a flight designated by the Singapore Government and Hong Kong Government under the ATB.

-Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an ATP to travel to Singapore.
-However, Singapore Long-Term Pass holders (including those granted In-Principle Approval for Long-Term Pass)   will still have to seek entry approval from the relevant Singapore Government agencies, which issued their Long-Term Pass, before travelling to Singapore.
+Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are **not** required to apply for an ATP to travel to Singapore.
+However, Singapore Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies, which issued their Long-Term Pass, before travelling to Singapore

 Singapore Citizens, Permanent Residents, and Long-Term Pass holders may take either:
 <ol style="margin-top:0px; list-style-type: upper-alpha;">
-  <li style="font-size:20px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a flight designated by the Singapore Government and Hong Kong Government; or</li>
+  <li style="font-size:20px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">(A)	a flight designated by the Singapore Government and Hong Kong Government under the ATB; or</li>
   <li style="font-size:20px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a non-designated flight.</li>
   </ol>

-They must ensure that they meet the requirements of the type of flight that they are taking.
+They must meet the requirements for the type of flight that they are taking.

-#### (A) Designated Flights
+#### (A) Designated ATB Flights

-For those travelling from Hong Kong to Singapore on a flight designated by the Singapore Government and Hong Kong Government, they will be allowed to go about their activities upon entry into Singapore, without a need to serve a Stay-Home Notice (SHN).
+For those travelling from Hong Kong to Singapore on a flight designated by the Singapore Government and Hong Kong Government under the ATB, they will be allowed to go about their activities upon entry into Singapore, without a need to serve a Stay-Home Notice (SHN).

-In order to be eligible to take a designated flight, they are required to:
+To be eligible to take a designated ATB flight, they are required to:
 <ol style="font-size:18px; list-style-type:disc;">
   <li style="font-size:18px; list-style-type:disc;">remain in Hong Kong and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and</li>
-   <li style="font-size:18px; list-style-type:disc;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore at one of the testing institutions recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
+   <li style="font-size:18px; list-style-type:disc;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore at one of the <a href="http://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
      <ol style="font-size:18px; list-style-type:lower-roman;">
        <li style="font-size:18px; list-style-type:lower-roman;">Traveller’s name, date of birth, and passport number (as indicated in his/her passport);</li>
        <li style="font-size:18px; list-style-type:lower-roman;">A negative COVID-19 PCR test result;</li>